 And, another great thing about this fuel is it doesn’t freeze in the winter as gas does.
 Keep this in mind if you live in a frigid climate and need to store the fuel for more extended periods.
 Additionally, you don’t need to worry that it will evaporate like gasoline.
 Just make sure you store it in a tight container.

 Unlike gasoline, kerosene does not “freeze” under really cold temperatures.
 It doesn’t evaporate either, which makes it an ideal fuel for storing longer periods.
 If left in a clean, tight container under ideal temperatures, kerosene will keep and stay stable.
 Make sure your storage container is clean though.
 Otherwise, you’ll have some stuff growing in no time at all.
 That “stuff” can be a problem and will clog the engines and make the fuel less flammable.

 For best safety practices store the fuel in an outside shed – not in your garage and never in your home.
-In most hardware stores you can find blue cans which indicate kerosene vs. red cans which indicate gasoline.
+In most hardware stores you can find blue cans that indicate kerosene vs. red cans which indicate gasoline.
 To save significant amounts of fuel, you can use oil drums but make sure they have locking lids.
 Never store in a gas container because it can catch fire.

 We’re Here to Help – In Any Weather

 Ricochet Fuel is proud to be part of your community for over 30 years.
 Contact us today to find out how we can help you with your bulk fuel needs.